 -- execute in your database (not master) SELECT [database_id], [encryption_state], [encryption_state_desc], [encryptor_type], [key_algorithm], [key_length], [encryptor_thumbprint] FROM[sys].[dm_database_encryption_keys] /* ASYMMETRIC KEY means Azure Key Vault, CERTIFICATE means service-managed key */

-Sample output for a database encrypted with a with system-managed key - note the thumbprint in the last column:
+Sample output for a database encrypted with a with service-managed key - note the thumbprint in the last column:

 -- execute in your database (not master) SELECT database_id, file_id, vlf_size_mb, vlf_sequence_number, vlf_active, vlf_status, vlf_encryptor_thumbprint FROM sys.dm_db_log_info (db_id())

-Sample output for a database encrypted with a system-managed key - compare the thumbprint to the query result from step 1:
+Sample output for a database encrypted with a service-managed key - compare the thumbprint to the query result from step 1: